 I’m basking in the Caribbean sun, a glass of fizz in my hand, the sea gently lapping at my side.
 Just another day in a resort in the West Indies.
 Or at least it would be - except I am on a cruise ship.
-A big one at that, because I am on the edge of, well, Celebrity Edge!
+A big one at that because I am on the edge… Celebrity Edge.

-Celebrity Edge was really hyped up before she launched, and I confess, I suspected it was all a bit ofgood self-promotion on the part of Celebrity Cruises – until I got on board.
-Within half an hour I’d decided she really is special, with a fresh new look and sleek, modern décor alongside funky design features such as tree sculptures and hot tubs balancing on tall Martini glass-shaped stems.
+Celebrity Edge was really hyped up before she launched, and I confess, I suspect it was all a bit of good self-promotion on the part of Celebrity Cruises.
+That was until I got on board.
+Within half an hour, I’d decided she really is special with a fresh new look and sleek, modern decor alongside funky design features such as tree sculptures and hot tubs balancing on tall Martini glass-shaped stems.

-There’s even a sloping jogging track on the top decksand a spiral walkway all the way around Eden.
-A vast three-deck-high venue at the back of the ship with floorto-ceiling windows that does service as a bar, restaurant and entertainment hotspot.
-There are four complimentary restaurants, each serving the same menus but with their own themed décor and range of speciality dishes (Italian in Tuscan, French in Normandie, American in Cosmopolitan and Mediterranean in Cyprus).
-In a neat touch, an Art Deco panel that was originally on the ocean liner SS Normandie that many might recognise from Celebrity Summit now adorns the wall in Normandie Restaurant.
+There’s even a sloping jogging track on the top decks and a spiral walkway all the way around Eden.
+A vast three-deck-high venue at the back of the ship with floor to ceiling windows that serves as a bar, restaurant and entertainment hotspot.
+There are four complimentary restaurants, each serving the same menus but with their own themed decor and range of speciality dishes; Italian in Tuscan, French in Normandie, American in Cosmopolitan and Mediterranean in Cyprus.
+In a neat touch, an Art Deco panel that was originally on the ocean liner SS Normandie, that many may recognise from Celebrity Summit, now adorns the wall in Normandie Restaurant.

 I was on Celebrity Edge during her maiden Caribbean season this winter but you don’t have to go that far to see her as she is sailing the Western Mediterranean and Greek Isles from Civitavecchia (for Rome) this summer, with a couple of departures also from Barcelona.
 If you can wait 12 months, sister ship Celebrity Apex will be sailing a mini-season of no-fly cruises from the UK in April and May 2020.
 She’ll be cruising to some of my favourite European cities including Lisbon, Oslo, Copenhagen and Amsterdam, and also sailing to the Norwegian Fjords, before relocating to Barcelona to spend the summer in the Mediterranean.

 Most of the design changes I’ve mentioned so far are an evolution rather than a revolution.
-Not so the staterooms, which have what Celebrity has dubbed ‘infinite balconies’.
-Modelled on the sun lounges on scenic and Emerald Waterways’ river ships, these have floor-to-ceiling windows that open horizontally with the touch of a button (you can also open them from an app!).
-The ‘balcony’ itself is inside the room and can be separated from the cabin with glass doors.
+Not so the staterooms, which have what Celebrity Cruises has dubbed ‘infinite balconies.’
+Modelled on the sun lounges on Scenic River Cruises and Emerald Waterways’ river ships, these have floor-to-ceiling windows that open horizontally with the touch of a button (you can also open them from an app!)
+The balcony itself is inside the room and can be separated from the cabin with glass doors.